my-language-skills/simple-metadata/doc/copiados/doc-faq.md

 **Q: Does Google understand only official microformats specifications?
 What about the draft ones, e.g. xFolk?
 Would you have any specific recommendations?**

-A: We have published the formats we understand and you can find them in our Help Center articles.
+A: We have published the formats we understand and you can find them in our Help Centre articles.
 Feel free to use any structured mark up format that suits your site's needs - even though we might not currently support it, we may add it in the future.
 We love structured data!

 **Q: Why would anyone want to use Rich Snippets and have Google pull more content from their site?
 Wouldn't this decrease the clickthrough rate from Google to my website?**